How to Design Course Content. Best Practices, Template, Example

 However, that's not the best place to start.
 We need to start with your course outcome.
 You may ask why.
 Your outcome is going to decide all the rest—the right content formats, your approach to explaining details, the examples you will include, the learning materials you will use, etc.

 Let’s say you’re designing a course on digital marketing.
-If your outcome is for students to create and manage ad campaigns, every piece of content in your course should support that goal.
-Meaning, in this case we will not tell everything there is to know about digital marketing.
+If your outcome is for students to create and manage ad campaigns, such as brainstorming campaign poster ideas and executing them, every piece of content in your course should support that goal.
+Meaning, in this case, we will not tell everything there is to know about digital marketing.
 Instead, we will focus on what they need to master ad creation and management.
 This is when it becomes a quick yes for the student.

 Consequently, you will need to prioritize hands-on projects over lectures, including case studies of successful campaigns or even providing templates for campaign planning.